 City staff with the greatest exposure to stormwater are trained on PPGH once annually.
-The training is combined with illicit discharge detection and elimination training.
+2020 training that was being planned was cancelled due to statewide COVID-19 restrictions.
+The training is typically combined with illicit discharge detection and elimination training.
 The PPGH portion of the training concentrates on good housekeeping functions.
 This often includes identification of bad habits that can take place and how to fix the situation to reduce the risk of pollution to stormwater.